I’m a Scientist, Get me out of here will run for two weeks from Monday 11th to Friday 22nd June 2018.

-Scientists in this zone might be finding the genes associated to heart disease, learning about how burgers and chips clog up your arteries, growing blood vessels, or looking for ways to regenerate hearts.
+Scientists in this zone might be finding the genes associated to heart disease, working in hospitals, learning about how burgers and chips clog up your arteries, growing blood vessels, or looking for ways to regenerate hearts.

 The Heart Zone is supported by Wellcome for primary schools.

 What makes you behave in certain ways with your friends and other ways when on the bus with strangers?
 Do you always do what your classmates tell you?
 How do we learn what is and isn’t acceptable in our society?
 Do people make better choices in crowds or worse ones?

 These are just some of the areas that social psychologists study in their growing field of research.
 In this zone you could meet a psychologist researching how children learn how to treat other people, or someone looking at how different countries decide what food and drink is normal to eat, or a researcher studying how best to help criminals rejoin society.

 The Society Zone is supported by the British Psychological Society.